mochajoe/telescopetakehomeproject/README.md

 # Telescope-take-home-project
 ## What is the Telescope-take-home-project?
- > A Mock Voting webiste, this renders a Log out and Log in Page based on a wireframe given to me.
+ > A Mock Voting website, this renders a Log out and Log in Page based on a wireframe given to me.

  ![telescope-app Demo](./gifs/Telescope-resize.gif "Window Resize Example Gif")
  ![telescope-app Demoq](./gifs/telescope_loginandout.gif "Logging in and out function Gif-")